 The project is categorically exempted from the provisions of the California Environmental Quality Act (CEQA) under CEQA Guidelines Section 15303, Class 3, for new construction or conversion of small structures, and Section 15332, Class 32, for infill development projects.
 The project proposes to demolish an existing 25,159-square-foot furniture store and construct a new 2,913-square-foot drive-through restaurant with 1,303-square feet of outdoor dining area.
-The existing site is completely developed, disturbed and without environmental resources.
-The new commercial use will replace an existing commercial use.
+The existing site is currently developed and without environmental resources.
 In addition, none of the exceptions that bar the application of a categorical exemption pursuant to CEQA Guidelines Section 15300.2 applies.
 Specifically, the project would not result in a cumulative impact; would not have a significant effect on the environment due to unusual circumstances; would not result in damage to scenic resources; is not located on a hazardous site or location; and would not impact any historic resources.